 Chad: A new 21-member cabinet is named.
 Djimasta Koibla remains prime minister.
 The new foreign minister is Saleh Kebzabo.

 Bahrain: Sir Anthony Parsons, former British political agent (1965-69), dies.

 Pakistan: The president of Azad Kashmir, Sardar Sikandar Hayat Khan, is removed in a no-confidence vote.
-On August 25 Sardar Mohammad Ibrahim Khan is elected president.
+On August 25 Sardar Muhammad Ibrahim Khan is elected president.